Spartanburg, South Carolina

-Spartanburg is a city in and the county seat of Spartanburg County, South Carolina, United States.
-The city had a population of 38,732 as of the 2020 census, making it the 11th-most populous city in the state.
+Spartanburg, also known as "Sparkle City", is a city in and the county seat of Spartanburg County, South Carolina, United States.
+The city had a population of 38,732 as of the 2020 census, making it the state's 11th-most populous city.
 The Office of Management and Budget (OMB) groups Spartanburg and Union counties together as the Spartanburg, SC Metropolitan Statistical Area.

-Spartanburg is the second-largest city in the greater Greenville-Spartanburg-Anderson, SC Combined Statistical Area, which had an estimated population of 1,590,636 in 2023.
-It is part of a ten-county region of northwestern South Carolina known as "The Upstate", and is located 98 mi northwest of Columbia, 80 mi west of Charlotte, North Carolina, and about 190 mi northeast of Atlanta, Georgia.
+Spartanburg is the second-largest city in the greater Greenville–Spartanburg–Anderson, SC Combined Statistical Area, which had an estimated population of 1,590,636 in 2023.
+It is part of a ten-county region of northwestern South Carolina known as "The Upstate", and is 98 mi northwest of Columbia, 80 mi west of Charlotte, North Carolina, and about 190 mi northeast of Atlanta, Georgia.

-Spartanburg is the home of Wofford College, Converse University, Spartanburg Community College, and Edward Via College of Osteopathic Medicine and the area is home to USC Upstate, Sherman College of Chiropractic and Spartanburg Methodist College.
+Spartanburg is the home of Wofford College, Converse University, Spartanburg Community College, and Edward Via College of Osteopathic Medicine.
+The area is home to USC Upstate, Sherman College of Chiropractic, and Spartanburg Methodist College.
 It is also the site of Denny's corporate headquarters.

 History

-Spartanburg was formed in 1785, after a deal was made with the Cherokee in 1753, and was named after a local militia called the Spartan Regiment in the American Revolutionary War.
-The Spartan Regiment, commanded by Andrew Pickens, participated in the nearby Battle of Cowpens.
-In 1831, Spartanburg was incorporated, later becoming known as the "Hub City"; railroad lines radiated from the city forming the shape of a wheel hub.
+Spartanburg was formed in 1785 after a deal was made with the Cherokee in 1753, and was named after a local militia in the American Revolutionary War, the Spartan Regiment.
+The regiment, commanded by Andrew Pickens, participated in the Battle of Cowpens.
+In 1831, Spartanburg was incorporated, later becoming known as the "Hub City"; railroad lines radiated from it like wheel spokes.

-It became a center of textile manufacturing in the late 19th century, with around 40 textile mills being established through the early 1900s.
+Spartanburg became a center of textile manufacturing in the late 19th century, with around 40 textile mills established through the early 1900s.

-In 1911, under the sponsorship of the Spartanburg Herald and the United Daughters of the Confederacy, the city erected a confederate monument at the intersection of South Church and Henry Streets, overlooking downtown.
-It was moved in 1966 to Duncan Park.
+In 1911, under the sponsorship of the Spartanburg Herald and the United Daughters of the Confederacy, the city built a Confederate monument at the intersection of South Church and Henry Streets, overlooking downtown.
+In 1966 it was moved to Duncan Park.

-During World War I, Camp Wadsworth was used to train 100,000 soldiers for the war.
+During World War I, 100,000 soldiers trained at Camp Wadsworth.
 Camp Croft trained soldiers during World War II.
 The facility was transferred to the state and adapted as Croft State Park.

-By the 1950s, the production in these mills began to decline as wages increased.
-Most textile manufacturing jobs were moved offshore by the companies.
+By the 1950s, production at Spartanburg's mills had begun to decline as wages increased.
+Most textile manufacturing jobs were moved offshore.

 Geography

-According to the United States Census Bureau, the city has a total area of 20.37 sqmi, of which 20.25 sqmi is land and 0.11 sqmi (0.54%) is water.
+According to the United States Census Bureau, the city has an area of 20.37 sqmi, of which 20.25 sqmi is land and 0.11 sqmi (0.54%) is water.
 The most common soil series is Cecil.
 The bedrock is mostly biotite gneiss.